 It works the other way too.
 Operation by f on the result of operating on x by f-1 just undoes the first action.
 Inverse operations undo each other.

 We recognize the importance of inverse operations when we work with trigonometric and exponential functions.
-We can't find an angle in a right triangle from the lengths of its sides without an inverse trig. function (sin-1(x), cos-1(x), ... ), and we can't solve for a variable locked in an exponent unless we can take a long, the inverse function of exponentiation (with the same base).
+We can't find an angle in a right triangle from the lengths of its sides without an inverse trig. function (sin-1(x), cos-1(x), ... ), and we can't solve for a variable locked in an exponent unless we can take a log, the inverse function of exponentiation.

-Inverse functions undo the action of the other
+Inverse functions undo the action of each other

 Graphically, a function and its inverse are mirror images across the line y = x.
 Take the example plotted below.
 The inverse of f(x) = x2 is the square root function, f-1(x) = √x.
 Notice that for the root function, we have to restrict ourselves to the upper arm of the sideways parabola, otherwise it would be double-valued.
 That's very common with inverse functions (see Inverse Trig.
 Functions).